After an action-packed week in Diani Beach, I was wondering if visiting Uganda was even worth the long bus trip.

 The next morning, I went in search for that bus.
 An hour later, my ass was plastered on an uncomfortable green rubber seat.
 I was finally on my way to Ziwa Rhino Sanctuary, where I would spend the day accompanying rangers on foot to observe the only White Rhinoceros that exist in Uganda today!

 Ugandan buses are the one place on earth where you will never go hungry.
 There is no need to pack a lunch even when traveling longer distances because the driver will make sure to make a few stops along the way.
-During those “layovers”, crowds of people will surround the bus to sell their products: be it homemade chapati, fruits of all sorts, and even live chickens.
+During those “layovers”, crowds of people will surround the bus to sell their products.

 Two and a half hours later, the bus made a stop.
 I heard the driver shouting “mzungu!”, the local term used in much of East Africa to refer to a white person.
 This was my stop.